Subscribe to Pro or Enterprise plans to unlock this feature.

 Become a smarter investor today.

-This article discusses the statistics on Semiconductor Equipment Sales by Region 2020.
 A semiconductor is a material which conducts electricity under specific conditions.
 Its conducting strength lies somewhere between a conductor and an insulator.
 Semiconductors, also known as semis or chips have a variety of uses, such as in computers, gaming appliances, smartphones and medical devices.
 Their usefulness has made semiconductors a major contributor to global technological development.

 The accepted rule is that the smaller a semi is, the more powerful it becomes a transmitter of electric currents.
 With a reduction in size, there is a slash in price which in turn leads to a decrease in the cost of products that run on semiconductors.
 This makes the semiconductor industry highly cyclical having the nature of a ‘boom and bust’ cycle.
 As a result, there is intense competition in the semiconductor industry as the companies that are manufacturing semiconductor equipment have to come up with something better and cheaper every couple of months, else they run the risk of becoming redundant.